rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 ### Analyze data: ```Run evamtools```<a id="running"></a>
 ***

-* Change, if you want, options under "Advanced options and CPMs to use" (on the right of the screen).
+* Change, if you want, the options under "Advanced options and CPMs to use" (on the right of the screen).
 These options include what CPM methods to use as well as parameters of the methods.
 * Click on "Run evamtools".
 * Results will be shown in the ```Results``` tab.